BOARD OF DIRECTORS

-Gordon Preece is the Director of the Centre for Research in Religion & Social Policy at the University of Divinity, Melbourne and Director of Ethos: EA Centre for Christianity & Society, and Senior Policy Officer, Catholic Social Services Victoria.
+Gordon Preece is the Director of Ethos: Evangelical Alliance Centre for Christianity & Society, and Senior Policy Officer, Catholic Social Services Victoria.
 Church-wise Gordon was a youth worker, assistant minister and rector at several Anglican churches in Sydney and is now part-time Vicar at Yarraville Anglican in Melbourne.
 Previously, he lectured at Morling Baptist College Sydney and was Director of the Centre for Applied Christian Ethics at Ridley Melbourne and Director of Macquarie Christian Studies Institute.

 Most recently Gordon was Executive Director of Urban Seed, a ministry of hospitality and advocacy for marginalised and homeless people based behind Collins St Baptist, Melbourne.
 Gordon is an international leader in the field of workplace theology and ethics, being on the executive committee of the Theology of Work Project and also theological consultant to the Marketplace Ministry Stream of the Lausanne Congress on World Evangelization.
 He has a passion for exegeting Scripture and culture and equipping Christians for their life in the world.
 He is author/editor of 12 books and of Zadok Perspectives.